 Below are examples of how a student would meet or not meet the Pace of Progression standards for SAP

-Student A: Enrolls in 15 units for the quarter and receives a passing grade in 12 units.
+Student A: Enrolls in 15 units for the semester and receives a passing grade in 12 units.
 To calculate the Pace of Progression, divide 12 units / 15 units = 80% Pace of Progression.
 Since the Pace of Progression is greater than 67%, the student meets the requirement.

-Student B: Enrolls in 15 units for the quarter and receives a "W" grade from 10 units.
+Student B: Enrolls in 15 units for the semester and receives a "W" grade from 10 units.
 To calculate the Pace of Progression, divide 5 units / 15 units = 33% Pace of Progression.
 Since the Pace of Progression is less than 67%, the student does not meet the requirement.